 Sustainable Supply Chains

-In the video below, Ceres vice president Andrea Moffat provides insights on the relationship between supply chains and corporate sustainability performance.
-Learn more at www.ceres.org/roadto2020.
+In the video below, Ceres' Vice President, Andrea Moffat, provides insights on the relationship between supply chains and corporate sustainability performance.
+Learn more at www.ceres.org/roadmap.